coderefinery/train-the-trainer/content/lesson-design.md

-- Instead, you start defining your target audience by answering to questions such **What is the expected educational level of my audience?**, **Have they been already exposed to the technologies I am planning to teach?**, **What tools do they already use?**, **what are the main issues they are currently experiencing**.
+- Instead, you start defining your target audience by answering to questions such **What is the expected educational level of my audience?**, **Have they been already exposed to the technologies I am planning to teach?**, **What tools do they already use?**, **What are the main issues they are currently experiencing?**.
 It is important to discuss these points with a group of colleagues, preferably from diverse backgrounds and institutions to reduce biases.
 Once you clarified your target audience, it is useful to create **learner personas**; that will help you during the development process by